DaliaZegaya/DaliaZegaya/README.md

 - 🔭 I’m currently working on mood tracker mern App

-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Docker
 <!--
 - 👨‍💻 All of my projects are available at [soon](soon) -->